motamman/zennora-signalk-mqtt-export/README.md

 ## Web Interface

-Access the management interface at:
+Access the management interface at: (check if https and port 3000)
 - **https://your-signalk-server:3443/plugins/zennora-signalk-mqtt-export/**

 ### Interface Features